piecesofjapan/piecesofjapansite/_posts/2020-02-17-maana-kamo.md

 <!-- /wp:image -->

 <!-- wp:paragraph -->
 <p>Despite the abundance of hotels and guest accommodations around Kyoto, few are this immersive, with the ability to almost touch the most sensitive parts of the human soul.
-A space that encourages one to stop, enjoy stillness and experience the quiet flow of time might be the most luxurious of all. </p>
+A space that encourages one to stop, enjoy stillness and experience the quiet flow of time might be the most luxurious of all.&nbsp;</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>A reminder from <a rel="noreferrer noopener" href="https://www.maanahomes.com/kamooverview" target="_blank">Maana </a> to stay present might be the most valuable gift to take back home from the trip. </p>
+<p>A reminder from <a rel="noreferrer noopener" href="https://www.maanahomes.com/kamooverview" target="_blank">Maana </a> to stay present might be the most valuable gift to take back home from the trip.&nbsp;</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->